topicfun/api-gw/README.md

 passes them to the Nginx container.
 Adjust the values in that file to control what the Lua logger records.

+When using the PowerShell script `test-script-dockerfile.ps1` the container is started directly with `docker run`.
+In this case the environment file is passed explicitly so the logging variables take effect.
+The entrypoint of the image now prints the current values of these variables when the container starts which helps verifying that the correct configuration is applied.

 ## Route configuration